 Bona fide scholarships or bursaries granted to enable any person to study at a recognised educational institution are exempt from tax.
 Where the benefit is granted to an employee, the exemption will not apply unless the employee agrees to reimburse the employer in the event that the studies are not completed.
-Where the beneficiary is a relative of the employee, the exemption will only apply if the annual remuneration of the employee is less than R100 000 (2007 : R60 000) and to the extent that the bursary does not exceed R10 000 (2007 : R3 000).
+Where the beneficiary is a relative of the employee, the exemption will only apply if the annual remuneration of the employee is less than R200 000 (2013: R100 000) and to the extent that the bursary does not exceed R30 000 (2013: R10 000) in respect of higher education and R10 000 (2013 : R10 000) for basic education.

-BROAD-BASED EMPL
+BROAD-BASED